At your Service: Servers and Clients#

 The API for the Service Server callback is a bit weird in that needs the Response as an argument.
 This API might change, but for now this is what we got.

-At the end of the callback, we must return that WhatIsThePoint.Request, like so
+We use the members of AddPoints.Request to calculate and populate the AddPoints.Response.
+At the end of the callback, we must return that AddPoints.Request.

 return response